 Founded in August 2010 the Newport Rowing Club is a local organization with the mission to provide education, training, instruction, and participation in amateur rowing while developing the healthy minds, bodies, and character of student athletes.

 John Cohn was named Head Coach in August 2010.
 John comes to us with experience rowing at the Miami Beach Rowing Club, University of Delaware and the Pennsylvania Athletic Club, where he won the USRowing National Championships and Royal Canadian Henley Regatta.
 He was also selected for the US Maccabi Games Rowing Team in 2007.
 John was assistant Head Coach at WYRA from 2008-2010 and coached the Senior Lightweights for Penn AC’s prestigious summer program in 2009.
-John is co-founder of Newport Rowing Club and is a US Junior National Team Coach and administrator for its Jr. Men's Camp Development Damp at Bates College, ME, for Junior National “hopefuls.”
+John is a co-founder of Newport Rowing Club and has been a US U-19 National Team coach and administrator since 2013.

 Assistant Varsity Coach